chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 - business
 - product
 - startup
+- sol trader
 - cto
 ---

 Startup CTOs or founding developers are the first technical people in the business.
 It is natural to think your job is to write code and build software.
 This is backwards.

-Your job is not to build software.
+Your first job is not to build software.
 Your role is to use your technical expertise to help the startup figure out fast if you have a valid solution to a compelling problem, and then a valid product for a big enough market.

 You might do this through building software, but you might not need to.

+Here is a story of how I did this wrong, and how you can do it right.

 <!--more-->

+## Building the wrong thing

+When I created [Sol Trader](https://store.steampowered.com/app/396680) between 2012 and 2016, I made the game I always wanted to play.
+I [released early](/sol-trader-now-in-alpha/), determined to get feedback.
+I waved away much of the early feedback because they had not understood what I was making.
+The product was not finished yet.
+I knew what I wanted to build.

+I used [KISSmetrics](https://kissmetrics.io) to built in lots of analytics and events so I could track what players were doing.
+These metrics told me that players would play for a while, and get bored.
+This did not matter.
+I was missing key features.
+Once those were in place, the players would come back.
+I knew what I wanted to build.

+I spent thousands of hours building a carefully designed, well architected game complete with a custom C++ engine that compiled in a few seconds.
+It was glorious.

+On release, I got negative feedback.
+There were a tirade of Steam reviews stating similar issues to early feedback I had received.
+I discovered that outside a small niche not enough people wanted to play it.

+At that point I started to listen.
+My response was to build more.
+I released many patches.
+These made a small difference, but did not move the needle.

+The problem was not that I did not talk to customers, or look at engagement metrics.
+The problem was that I did not listen.

+Eventually I realised I had made the wrong game.
+I had jumped to building the game of my dreams, without truly understanding the gap that my game might fill in people's lives.
+That is fine if game development is a hobby, but I wanted to make it a business.
+I did not think through whether I had the right product for a big enough market.

+I had no idea the that first job is not to build.

 ## Why startups exist